learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You should also clone the repository <https://github.com/amitsaha/kubernetes-sa-volume-demo> as it contains the demo source code that will be referred to in the article.

+You will now deploy two services:

+1. You will refer to these services as the API service (API) and the Secret store.
+1. They are written in the Go programming language and they communicate via HTTP.
+1. Each service runs in its own namespaces and use dedicated Service Accounts.
+1. The secret store replies to requests only when the caller has a valid identity.

 ## Deploying the API component

 The API service is a headless web application listening on port 8080.

 When a client makes any request to it, the API component:

-1. Reads the service account token.
-1. Makes a HTTP GET request to the secret store service with the token linked to the Service Account.
+1. Issues an HTTP GET request to the secret store with the token linked to the Service Account.
 1. Forwards the response.

 You can deploy the app and expose it as a Service in the cluster with: